kaankarakose/first-play/README.md

 *Multi-Camera AI Framework for Detecting Visual Biomarkers in Autism*

 Authors: Kaan Karaköse, Bruno Carlos Dos Santos Melício, Péter Gergő Molnár, et al.

-## Contact
-For questions about this work: fenech@inf.elte.hu

-## Citation
-If you use this work, please cite: